-You may have heard the idea that “sales is a numbers game"... you just have to make the pitch for your services to many, many people and some of them will become your clients.
+Have you ever heard that “sales is a numbers game”?
+According to that idea, you just have to “pitch” your services to a lot of people, and some of them will become your clients.

-What if there was an alternative way to think about it, that felt much more human and heart-centered, and may be even more effective?
+What if there was an alternative way to think about it, that felt more aligned with the heart… and perhaps more effective in the long-term?

 Try this instead:

-As you talk to people who might -- or might not -- be your ideal client, put yourself in the mode of understanding and helping them in the short time you have together.
+As you talk to people who might (or might not!) become your ideal clients, put yourself in the mode of understanding and helping them.

 You probably know some person or resource that can be helpful to them.

-When sales is only seen as a "numbers game," you may have to talk to 100 people, and maybe you only get 3 new clients.
-Imagine all of that time spent trying to "sell" to 100 people, to have to keep vigilant in those conversations for a bridge to start talking about your business and services.
-It feels inauthentic and exhausting.
-It's grasping.
+Imagine all of that time spent trying to sell to people, to have to keep vigilant in those conversations for a bridge to start talking about your business.
+It’s inauthentic, and exhausting.

-Instead, when sales is seen as process of Understanding and Helping, then you might talk to that same 100 people, but the feeling is very different.
-You are genuinely curious about what they’re going through, and what kind of help they are needing, whether it’s some idea, resource, tool, or referral that you can make for them.
+Instead, when sales is seen as a process of understanding and helping, then you might still talk to 100 people, but it feels very different.
+You are genuinely curious about what they’re going through and what kind of help they need, whether it’s an idea, resource, tool, referral, or simply, kind and attentive listening.

 Just help people.

-As a result of your perspective shift, you’ll no longer be churning through people, but instead, you are serving 100 people, bringing more light into their lives.
-And into the lives of the people you refer them onto.
+As a result of your mindset shift, you’ll no longer be churning through people, but instead you’ll be serving everyone you connect with, bringing more light into their lives, and acknowledging the infinite worth of who they are.

 Serve, rather than sell.

-It is a much more enjoyable, loving process, and not surprisingly, some of those will come back to you as a resource, and perhaps become your client or referral source.
+It is a deeply enjoyable process.
+And not surprisingly, some of the people you talk with, will come back to you as a resource, and perhaps become your client or referral source.